The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

 For the equivalence (2)$\Leftrightarrow$(3), we note that the third point is equivalent to ind-semistability of $\O(U)$, and hence each condition holds of $U$ iff it holds for all of its finite-dimensional $G_K$-equivariant quotients, so that it suffices to prove the result when $U$ is unipotent.
 Again, semistability of $J_n\O(U)$ is equivalent to semistability of $\mcal U/J^{n+1}$, where $\mcal U$ is the universal enveloping algebra of $\Lie(U)$.
 Since $\Lie(U)$ injects into $\mcal U/J^{n+1}$ for $n>>0$ and $\mcal U$ is a quotient of the tensor algebra $T^\otimes\Lie(U)$, the equivalence (2)$\Leftrightarrow$(3) follows. \end{proof} \end{definition-lemma}

 \begin{remark} It follows directly from the definitions that $G_K$-stable finitely generated pro-unipotent subgroups and quotients of semistable (resp.\ unramified) representations are again semistable (resp.\ unramified), and that a representation of $G_K$ on a finitely generated pro-unipotent group is semistable (resp.\ unramified) iff all of its finite-dimensional quotients are.
-Moreover, the class of semistable representations is closed under central extensions, though the same is untrue for unramified representations. \end{remark}
+Moreover, the class of semistable representations is closed under central extensions. \end{remark}

-Using this definition , we can prove the somewhat surprising result that semistability depends only on the abelianisation of a unipotent group, deducing as a corollary that Grothendieck's $\ell$-adic monodromy theorem holds in the setting of finitely generated pro-unipotent groups.
+Using this definition, we can prove the somewhat surprising result that semistability depends only on the abelianisation of a finitely generated pro-unipotent group, deducing as a corollary that Grothendieck's $\ell$-adic monodromy theorem holds in this setting.
 Note that one can deduce this immediately for unipotent groups by considering the Lie algebra, but the infinite-dimensional version genuinely does require reduction to the abelianisation.

 \begin{lemma} Let $U/\Q_\ell$ be a representation of $G_K$ on a finitely generated pro-unipotent group, where $\ell\neq p$.
 Then $U$ is semistable iff $U^\ab$ is. \begin{proof} The ``only if'' direction is trivial, so let us concentrate on the converse implication.
 Let $U=U_1\unrhd U_2\unrhd\dots$ denote the descending central series, so that $U_n$ are finite-index subgroups with $U_n/U_{n+1}$ abelian. $U_1/U_2$ is then the abelianisation of $U$, and we have surjective iterated commutator maps Since by assumption $U^\ab$ is an abelian semistable representation, so too is each $U_n/U_{n+1}$.
 Thus by definition-lemma \ref{def-lem:unramified_rep} $U$ is semistable. \end{proof} \end{lemma}